mongodb/specifications/source/client-side-encryption/client-side-encryption.md

    rangeOpts: Optional<RangeOpts>
 }

+// NOTE: RangeOpts is currently unstable API and subject to backwards breaking changes.
 // RangeOpts specifies index options for a Queryable Encryption field supporting "range" queries.
 // min, max, trimFactor, sparsity, and precision must match the values set in the encryptedFields of the destination collection.
 // For double and decimal128, min/max/precision must all be set, or all be unset.